 - Consent can be given when making an appointment on My Turn, or you may print, sign and bring this consent form with you

-Bring proof of first dose:
+Bring proof of COVID-19 Vaccination:

 Mobile Vaccination Team

 Mobile vaccination is being offered as a service for individuals who are not able to travel to Long Beach COVID-19 Vaccination Clinics, such as those in skilled nursing, elder care, sober living and other facilities, and older adults who cannot leave their homes.
 Mobile vaccination will be available weekdays for Long Beach residents in an eligible tier with mobility issues and Long Beach facilities.